DIVYA-PAWAR-03/Magic-notes/README.md

 ## ✨ Features

 - 📝 **Quick Note Creation**: Add notes with titles and rich content instantly
-- ✏️ **Easy Editing**: Update your existing notes with a smooth editing experience
+- ✏️ **Easy Editing**: Update your existing notes with a smooth modal editing experience
 - 🗑️ **Smart Deletion**: Remove notes you no longer need with confirmation
 - 📱 **Responsive Design**: Perfect experience on desktop, tablet, and mobile devices
 - 💾 **Local Storage**: Your notes persist between browser sessions automatically
 - 🎨 **Beautiful UI**: Modern gradient design with smooth animations
 - ⚡ **Fast Performance**: Vanilla JavaScript for lightning-fast interactions
 - 🔍 **Visual Feedback**: Real-time alerts and smooth transitions
-- 📅 **Timestamps**: Track when your notes were created and modified
+- 📅 **Timestamps**: Track when your notes were created and modified (with edit indicator)
+- 🔍 **Search Functionality**: Quickly find notes by searching titles and content
+- ⌨️ **Keyboard Shortcuts**: Speed up your workflow with handy shortcuts
+- 💾 **Auto-save Drafts**: Never lose your work with automatic draft saving

 ## 🛠️ Tech Stack